Eclipse Path - 21 Aug 2017 Map

 NOTICE: This eclipse path map is a close approximation but is NOT exact.

-Also included as a separate file is a manually-created .gpx file of the track of the centerline only.
+Also included as a separate file is a GPX file of the path of the centerline only.
+This path file was created from the same Occult 4 data and is subject to the same accuracy limitations.

-To use this map, unzip the file (if applicable) and copy the file "Eclipsepath21Aug2017.img" to the "Garmin" folder on the removable SD card in the Garmin GPS device.
-(Be careful not to overwrite any files already there.)
-It should also be possible to copy the file to internal memory provided the file does not share the same name as any other existing file.
-Then turn on the device normally and go to the main screen.
-In many devices, go to the Setup menu and select the "Map" and/or "Map Information/Select Map" options.
-Two or more maps can be displayed simultaneously on modern devices; on the list of available maps, ensure that "Eclipse Path" and a general map of the area of interest are both enabled.
+To use this map, copy the file "Eclipsepath21Aug2017.img" to the "Garmin" folder on the removable SD card in the Garmin GPS device.
+It should also be possible to copy the file to the device's internal memory provided the file does not share the same name as any other existing file.
+If you have installed a previous or different version of this map, first delete the old IMG file, as the two maps have the same map ID and cannot coexist.
+Exercise caution not to overwrite or delete any other files when installing this map.
+Then turn on the device normally and go to the start or menu screen.
+On many devices, go to the "Setup" menu and select the "Map" and then (or) "Map Information/Select Map" options.
+Two or more different maps can be displayed simultaneously on modern devices; on the list of available maps, ensure that "Eclipse Path" and a general map of the area of interest are both enabled.
+(This may be done on certain devices by tapping the map name and then choosing "Enable.")
 Return to the main menu and view the map.
 The eclipse path will be superimposed on the other map.

-This map was created and compiled by GPSFileDepot member kirkw3 from data calculated by NASA/GSFC's Fred Espenak and published on NASA's government website.
-Data was parsed and organized with custom-written software and MapEdit++ 22.214.171.1246 and compiled with mkgmap-r3676 on July 30, 2016 to August 03, 2016.
-While believed to be accurate, the author assumes no responsibility for this map file's use/misuse or any consequential damages.
+This map was created and compiled by GPSFileDepot member kirkw3 from data calculated by Dave Herald's Occult 4 occultation prediction astronomy program, version 184.108.40.206.
+Updates including Ephemeris DE436 and program-estimated deltaT=68.94 were incorporated into the program's computations.
+Data was parsed and organized with custom-written software and splitter-r580 and compiled with mkgmap-r3676 on March 18-19, 2017.
+While believed to be accurate within the described limitations, the author assumes no responsibility for this map file's use/misuse or any consequential damages.